jpegleg/debian13-control-plane/README.md

 ansible-playbook -u root -i hosts.ini post.yml -t apiserver,replace
 ```

-If we the apiserver is refusing to pick up the encryption config, it may be because kubelet isn't configured to use the standard manifest path.
+If the apiserver is refusing to pick up the encryption config, it may be because kubelet isn't configured to use the standard manifest path.

-Debugging with `crictl` might help.
+If the system uses systemd, `journalctl -xe` may print information about any issues.
+Also debugging with `crictl` might help.

 ```
 crictl ps